-Still crying over a fictional TV character’s death from years ago?
+Still crying over a fictional character’s death from a movie you saw years ago?
 Having trouble letting go of that one episode of your favorite series?
 Grieving a gone-too-soon show?
-We are, too — so each Wednesday, EW staffers will pay tribute to something in the TV world they’re still not over.
-This week, Samantha Highfill remembers Tim Riggins going to jail on Friday Night Lights.
+We are, too — so with this column, EW staffers pay tribute to something in the pop culture world they’re still not over.
+This time, Samantha Highfill remembers Tim Riggins going to jail on Friday Night Lights.

 Tim Riggins was far from a perfect person.
 He cheated his way through high school.
 He slept with his best friend’s girlfriend.
 He drove drunk… while underage.
 Then there was that time he and his brother, Billy, stole copper wire.
 But Tim also had one of the biggest hearts of anyone in Dillon.
 And, as Coach Taylor told him after Tim took the fall for Julie’s drunken night in season 2, Tim was “honorable.”

 Plus, if you looked past the unwashed (but amazing) hair and general disinterest in most things, Tim Riggins was an optimist.
 He had dreams.
 Sure, in the pilot of Friday Night Lights, that dream might’ve been to ride Street’s coattails, but it was still a dream, one he believed would come true, despite the hand life had dealt him.
 This was a guy whose two biggest mottos were “Let’s make some memories” and “No regrets.”
 At the end of the day, Tim’s life was going to be memorable.